PARTNERS FOR THE RIDE

 Competitions are segregated into three categories based on length (1-day, 2-day, 3-day or longer) with points assigned on a sliding scale (e.g. there is a multiplier for points from 2-day and 3-day competitions).
 Scoring is done separately for sport horse disciplines.

 There is no enrollment required for the program.
-Every horse that has competition results entered into the ASHA database (or submitted separately to the ASHA) is automatically eligible for consideration as long as its owner and exhibitor are active ASHA competing members.
+Every horse that has competition results entered into the ASHA database (or submitted separately to the ASHA) is automatically eligible for consideration as long as its owner, trainer and exhibitor are active ASHA competing members.